amitashukla/w4111.github.io/syllabus.md

 Notes on grading (please read):
 <a name="cheating"></a>

+* We will not publish exact scoring criteria.
 * The percentages are subject to change as circumstances dictate.
 * Active participation in piazza and/or OH can positively affect your final grade.
 * Since exams are the main indicators we have of individual grasp of the material, we reserve the right to adjust final letter grades based on exam performance.